ByteChkR/VisCPU/docs/Languages.md

 ### Optimizations

-All the Optimizations are applied during compilation from HL to VASM
+All the Optimizations are applied during compilation from HL to VASM.
+All VASM examples are approximate handwritten code that omits details for clarity reasons.
+The actual compiled output could look different.

 #### Constant Expression Elimination